MatrixAI/js-events/README.md

 This will terminate the infinite loop on the first time it gets handled.

 Therefore it is a good idea to always be as specific with your event types as possible.

+Furthermore any unhandled rejections or uncaught exceptions will be redispatched as `EventError`.
+However if there's no listener registered for this, it will be thrown up as an uncaught exception.

 ## Installation